sbt/sbt-native-packager/src/sphinx/formats/linux.rst

     linuxPackageMappings := {
         // first get the current mappings. mapping is of type Seq[LinuxPackageMapping] val mappings = linuxPackageMappings.value

         // map over the mappings if you want to change them mappings map { mapping =>

             // we remove everything besides files that end with ".conf" val filtered = mapping.mappings filter {
-                case (file, name) => name endsWith ".conf" }
+                case (file, name) => name endsWith ".conf"  // only elements where this is true are kept }

             // now we copy the mapping but replace the mappings mapping.copy(mappings = filtered)

         } filter {
-            // remove all LinuxPackageMapping instances that have to file mappings _.mappings.nonEmpty
+            // only keep those mappings that are nonEmpty (_.mappings.nonEmpty == true) _.mappings.nonEmpty
         }
     }